Terrell, Texas: Public schools

-In 2010, Terrell Independent School District voted to rezone the district into East and West for grades 3–6.
-The city is divided along Rockwall St. and then further down along a line with no specific boundary.
+In 2010, Terrell Independent School District voted to rezone the district into east and west for grades 3–6.
+The city is divided along Rockwall St. and then further along a line with no specific boundary.

 Colleges

 Trinity Valley Community College operates the Kaufman County Campus in Terrell.

 Southwestern Christian College is a private, historically black college affiliated with the Churches of Christ.
 It offers a four-year degree for ministerial studies, and two-year associate degrees in liberal arts and technical specialties.

 Infrastructure

 Health care

 Terrell is the location of the Terrell State Hospital, a psychiatric inpatient hospital with 316 beds operated under the direction of the Texas Department of State Health Services.